tobi-lgs/ans-ss25/lab1/notes1.md

     s1->>c1: Packet-In: "What to do with dst MAC 00:00:00:00:01:01?" c1-->>s1: FlowMod: "Forward MAC 00:00:00:00:01:01 to port 3" Note over s1: s1 now knows h1->s3 mapping
-    s1->>s3: Forward ICMP packet to s3
+    s1->>s3: Forward ICMP request to s3
-    s3->>c1: Packet-In: "What to do with IP dst 10.0.2.2?"
+    Note over s3: s3 / router is only modeled as a switch,<br>it treats the packet like a switch s3->>c1: Packet-In: "What to do with dst MAC 00:00:00:00:01:01?"
-    %% --- ARP for getting the MAC of ser Phase --- Note over c1: c1 (router) has no ARP cache entry for ser Note over c1: Parse network address and look up IP-to-Port mapping Note over c1: Prepare ARP request for MAC of ser<br>and send on looked up port c1-->>s3: Packet-Out: "Send ARP request for 10.0.2.2 on port 2" s3->>s2: ARP Request: "Who has 10.0.2.2?"
+    %% --- ARP for getting the MAC of ser Phase --- Note over c1: Notice that router functionality is needed Note over c1: Got packet of ETH_TYPE_IP
+    Note over c1: New host MAC and IP address seen,<br>add an entry to the ARP table Note over c1: Parse network address and notice that<br>dst IP is in different subnet Note over c1: c1 (router) has no ARP cache entry for ser Note over c1: Look up IP-to-Port mapping
+    Note over c1: Prepare ARP request for MAC of ser<br>and send on looked up port c1-->>s3: Packet-Out: "Send ARP request for 10.0.2.2 on port 2" s3->>s2: ARP Request: "Who has 10.0.2.2?"